Awakenings: Reception

-Awakenings was released theatrically on December 12, 1990, with an opening weekend gross of $417,076, opening in second place behind Home Alone's ninth weekend, with $8,306,532.
+Awakenings was released theatrically on December 12, 1990, with an opening weekend gross of $417,076, opening in second place behind Home Alones ninth weekend, with $8,306,532.
 It went on to gross $52.1 million in the United States and Canada, and $56.6 million internationally, for a worldwide total of $108.7 million.

 Critical response

 Awakenings received positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 81% of 37 film critics have given the film a positive review, with an average rating of 6.6/10.
-Its consensus states: "Elevated by some of Robin Williams'[s] finest non-comedic work and a strong performance from Robert De Niro, Awakenings skirts the edges of melodrama, then soars above it."
+Its consensus states: "Elevated by some of Robin Williams' finest non-comedic work and a strong performance from Robert De Niro, Awakenings skirts the edges of melodrama, then soars above it."
 Metacritic, which assigns a weighted average score from reviews of mainstream critics, gives the film a score of 74 out of 100, based on 18 reviews.
 Audiences surveyed by CinemaScore gave the film a grade of A on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film a rating of four stars out of four, writing:

 After seeing Awakenings, I read [the book], to know more about what happened in that Bronx hospital.
 What both the movie and the book convey is the immense courage of the patients and the profound experience of their doctors, as in a small way they reexperienced what it means to be born, to open your eyes and discover to your astonishment that "you" are alive.